 - Most viewed competitors: A list of competitors most seen by the same people who view the business’s page

 - Top visitor locations: A breakdown of the countries generating the most number of visitors to the business’s page

 TripAdvisor lists these free features on its site that are available to all business accounts.
-Businesses who subscribe to the Business Listings feature will also be able to view trend graphs, performance metrics, and top special offers by click-through.
+Companies who subscribe to the Business Listings feature will also be able to view trend graphs, performance metrics, and top special offers by click-through.

-Marketing for independent hotels requires monetary investment.
-If your hotel is not managing its online reputation, money you have spent to market your hotel could easily be put to waste.
+Marketing for independent hotels requires a monetary investment.
+If your hotel is not managing its online reputation, the money you have spent to market your hotel could easily be put to waste.
 Take the first step in managing your hotel’s online reputation today.